satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 Peer-reviewed publications are the primary mechanism for sharing scientific results.
 The current peer-review process is, however, fraught with many problems that undermine the pace, validity, and credibility of science.
-In this article, we highlight five major problems.
-Precious few anonymous reviewers work in relative isolation, in a short amount of time and rarely have access to the information necessary to verify a study’s reproducibility.
-Neither, are reviewers officially acknowledged, nor are their reviews held to any objective standard.
+In this article, we highlight five problems and th solutions.
+Precious few anonymous reviewers work in relative isolation, in a short amount of time and rarely have access to the information necessary to evaluate a study’s reproducibility.
+Reviewers are neither officially acknowledged, nor are their reviews held to any objective standard.
 We argue that these problems can be addressed by building upon computer programming code management systems.

+1. Reviewers are expected to have comprehensive expertise.

+2. Reviewers do not have sufficient access to methods and materials to evaluate a study.

+3. Reviewers are not acknowledged.

+4. There is no measure of the quality of a review.

+5. Reviews take a lot of time, and once submitted cannot evolve.

 We propose that these problems can be resolved by making the following changes to the review process: